How to care for geraniums

 Scented Geraniums

 The Martha Washington Geraniums – Also called Regal Geraniums.
-A much showier ruffled flowers and the foliage has a spiky serrated edge to them.
-These types of geraniums are a little more expensive too.
-See the image below.
+A much showier ruffled flower, and the foliage has a spiky, serrated edge to it.
+These types of geraniums are a bit more expensive.

 A vast selection of Geraniums at Guzman’s Garden Centers.